 Sometimes, failing to snag a recurring services contract isn’t for lack of trying.
 It simply may not be a great fit for that customer.
 But, often, integrators fail for other reasons.

 How do your salespeople approach long-term services and maintenance agreements?

 Service contracts and agreements aren’t exclusive to the security industry.
 These plans are also sold to consumers and businesses in multiple industries, from IT/tech and telecommunications to automotive.

-Combined with the right assets and resources, it’s possible to reposition service agreements from add-ons to essential costs that customers see as a necessity when purchasing a new system or an upgrade.
+Combined with the right assets and resources, it’s possible to reposition service agreements from add-ons to essential costs that customers see necessary when purchasing a new system or an upgrade.

 Some integrators don’t even ask end-users if a service or support plan is a good fit for them.
 This is especially common for teams that have tried service sales and agreements in the past with limited success.

-Unfortunately, sales teams that automatically disqualify users without discussing their service offering will never win recurring contracts because it’s not part of the conversation.
+Unfortunately, sales teams automatically disqualifying users without discussing their service offering will never win recurring contracts because it’s not part of the conversation.

 No Framework In Place